OpenPGP Best Practices

 - you can install Gpg4win and subscribe to gpg4win-announce to know when to update.

-- you can install GPG suite from GPGTools (how do you know when there is an update available, or you can follow their twitter.
+- you can install GPG suite from GPGTools.
+The suite will let you know when there is an update available, or you can follow their twitter.

 - Building from source for any other operating system

 - you should subscribe to gnupg-announce to know when you should update.

 Selecting a keyserver and configuring your machine to refresh your keyring.